Skip to content

 Basic principles of data processing at Hermann Paus Maschinenfabrik GmbH

-You have opened this page from a link because you wanted to find out about how (your) personal data are processed.
-In order to fulfil our information obligations pursuant to Article 12 ff. of the General Data Protection Regulation (GDPR), we have summarised our information about data protection below.
+You have opened this page from a link because you wanted to find out about how (your) personal data is processed.
+In order to fulfil our duty to provide information pursuant to Article 12 et seq. of the General Data Protection Regulation (GDPR), we have summarised our information about data protection below.

 Hermann Paus Maschinenfabrik GmbH